 Next, we have Teko.
 Like most sans serif fonts, Teko’s shape is straightforward and easy to read.
 Nonetheless, there are some key qualities that set Teko apart.

 The typeface has a tall and rectangular letterform and narrow spacing.
 The strokes are weighty and uniform, which is excellent if you want to make a strong statement.

 Due to its square shape, Teko can also be used to communicate a sleek and futuristic vibe.
 This makes it a perfect font for brands in tech, automotive, or architecture.

 9. Expletus Sans

-Need a striking font for your branding?
+Need a striking font for your brand?
 Consider Expletus Sans.
-It’s a great choice for forward-thinking businesses that want to have an unconventional logo design.
+It’s one of the more modern fonts on this list and it is a great choice for forward-thinking businesses that want to have an unconventional logo design.

-Despite the unusual style, the shapes of the letters are simple and legible on any display.
+Despite the unusual style, the shapes of the letters are simple and legible on any logo or display.

 If you prefer a lighter font, try BenchNine.
 With its thin strokes and slightly rounded shapes, this cool font presents a youthful spirit that new startups can benefit from.

 BenchNine has a tall form and tight spacing between its letters.
 Three styles are available for you to choose from: light, regular, and bold.